Hirschsprung (Black Forest): Description

 The name means "stag leap" and it is a narrow, gorge-like section of the ravine-shaped central portion of the Höllental ("hell valley") with rock faces up to 130 metres high.
 It is also called the Höllenpass ("hell pass").
 It is located on the parish boundary between Breitnau and Buchenbach.
 The Hirschsprung gorge was only 9 metres wide before the upgrade of the road.
 The southern Hirschsprung rocks have been tunnelled under by the Jägerpfad ("Jäger’s path"), which ran alongside the Höllenbach (or Rotbach) stream, but has been closed since 2009 due to the danger of falling rocks and rockface collapse.

 Eight hundred metres up the valley is the station on the Höllental Railway that is named after the Hirschsprung.
 Today it is only used as a crossing loop and is not open to passengers.
-The impressive size of this station in what is a very thinly populated region is due to the fact that additional locomotives used to be coupled onto trains here in order to pull or push them up the ramp to Hinterzarten.
+The large size of the station is due to the fact that additional locomotives used to be coupled onto trains here in order to pull or push them up the ramp to Hinterzarten.

 Until 2001 there was a kiosk below the Hirschsprung at the eponymous car park along the B 31 road.